 "Patients report significant and lasting back pain relief, significant improvement in mobility and quality of life, and often return to daily activities soon after the procedure," Bosley said.
 "RF-TVA is a safe, proven and effective procedure that presents low-risk and a serious benefit for the patient.
 Most of my patients go home the same day or the following day."

 On Thursday, May 5, almost five weeks after her car accident, Carol made an appointment to see Dr. Bosley.
 The outpatient procedure took 30-40 minutes, and Carol found herself walking out on her own, without the aid of her back brace, less than four hours later.

 "I was substantially better and the intense pain was gone.
 The procedure was quick, painless and immediately after I felt better!
 It's phenomenal how different I feel," Carol said.
 "After a couple of days, I was progressing toward normal daily activities without around the clock support from my loved ones, and even taking short walks with my dogs.
 I am now able to get the physical therapy I need for my other injuries, and soon I will get back to my active life.
 I would definitely recommend StabiliT to anyone suffering from a vertebral compression fracture, as it certainly improved my state of health."

-*This information is from an external source (DFINE, Inc.).
+(i)Source/Reference: DFINE, Inc..
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.